 Vallee’s personal life was as outsized as his professional.
 Vallee loved being a heartthrob, and played it to the hilt.
 He claimed to have slept with more than 145 women, and he married four of them.
 He was a tyrant to work with, starting fistfights with people who annoyed him.
 Very few of the people who worked for him could stand him, and he had few friends in the entertainment industry.

 In 1961, he finally took his talents to Broadway.
-He conquered the Great White Way in the hit musical, How to Succeed in Business Without Really Trying, appearing with Robert Morse -- who recently played Bertram Cooper in the series Mad Men.
-He played Lord Marmaduke Ffogg in the show Batman.
+He conquered the Great White Way in the hit musical, How to Succeed in Business Without Really Trying.
+He appeared with Robert Morse — who later played Bertram Cooper in the series Mad Men.
+Vallee also played Lord Marmaduke Ffogg in the show Batman.

 He was tight with money, posted signs at his house directing people not to throw cigarette butts on the ground and take only one napkin at dinner.
 And he was quick to correct someone’s grammar or argue their point of view, qualities he saw as virtuous, not obnoxious.
 But he also said it was wrong to characterize him as simply a Yankee.